Skip to content

 Generally, you must implement specific procedures and rules if you pay expenses for your employees.
 These rules and procedures should be detailed in your expenses policy and could include:

-• requirements to obtain receipts for the purchases that employees are seeking reimbursement for; and
+• requirements to provide receipts within a certain timeframe for the purchases that employees are seeking reimbursement for; and

 • information on whether the expenses involved are taxable.
 Notably, taxable expenses over a specific amount need to be reported to HM Revenue and Customs (HMRC).

 Your employees must follow your rules and procedures carefully.
-Where they do not, you may have to take them through your disciplinary process, which may ultimately lead to a dismissal.
+Where they do not, you may consider not reimbursing them for an expense or even have to take them through your disciplinary process, which may ultimately lead to disciplinary action, such as an employee receiving a warning or, in the most severe instances, being dismissed.

 Continue reading this article below the form